 I show students for most verbs, they just change the AR, ER, IR endings to é or í to communicate in the past.

-In higher levels, or as the students get more advanced, I teach students to ask follow up questions.
+At higher levels, or as the students get more advanced, I teach students to ask follow-up questions.

 Ex. ¿Con quién jugaste fútbol? ¿Dónde jugaste fútbol? ¿A qué hora jugaste fútbol? ¿Ganaste? ¿Marcaste un gol? ¿Cómo es tu uniforme?